 Investors can find a unique range of ETFs of various different types.
-These types of ETFs can exist to offset investors’ risk in their portfolios or increase prices and improve income generation.
+These types of ETFs can exist to add diversity to an investor’s portfolio across equity and fixed income asset classes.
 With all of these in mind, some of the most important ETFs on the market today include:

 Leveraged ETFs make use of multiples when investors get returns from the investments that they make.
 So if an asset were to rise by 1%, and the investor agreed to leverage of x2, then the investor would receive 2%.

 However, leveraged ETFs also affect how much an investor could lose, as a loss of 1% in an asset could be as high as 2% for the investor.
-Although certainly risky, it is one of the fastest ways that many investors are able to make money.
+The risk/reward profile with leveraged ETFs is higher vs. traditional investing.

 Inverse ETFs, as the name implies, are always looking to profit off shorting stock instead of it rising.
 They will often make use of derivatives to short a stock, where investors are betting that a specific stock will drop.
 And if the market declines, the ETF will rise by a proportional amount that reflects the loss.